Spruill-1/JXRCreator/readme.md

 ## Viewing the Output

 The output files are saved in the HDR JPEG XR (.jxr) format, which is not supported by all image viewers.
-However, you can use the [HDR WCG Image Viewer](https://apps.microsoft.com/store/detail/hdr-wcg-image-viewer/9PGN3NWPBWL9?hl=en-us&gl=us) available in the Microsoft Store to view these images.
+However, you can use the [HDR WCG Image Viewer](https://apps.microsoft.com/store/detail/hdr-wcg-image-viewer/9PGN3NWPBWL9?hl=en-us&gl=us) available in the Microsoft Store or [Github](https://github.com/13thsymphony/HDRImageViewer) to view these images.

 ## Building from Source